nmetulev/nmetulev.github.io/_posts/2015-08-04-speech-in-uwp.md

 # Resources #

 I know you might be searching the internet right now for more details than what I have provided in this post.
-Make sure to look at the demo app linked at the beginning of this post as it contains a full implementation of snippets in this post.
+Make sure to look at the [demo app](https://github.com/nmetulev/BestFriend) as it contains a full implementation of snippets in this post.
 In addition, these resources might take you to what you are looking for:

 - [Cortana Voice Command Samples](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/CortanaVoiceCommand)
 - [Speech Recognition and Synthesis Samples](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/SpeechRecognitionAndSynthesis)